MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Task 5: Use a service

-1. In the **CityController** class, create a new field using the following information:
+1. In the **CityController** class, create a new field with the following information:
    - Scope: **private**
    - Type: **IData**
    - Name: **_data**

-2. Create a new field using the following information:
+2. Create a new field with the following information:
    - Scope: **private**
    - Type: **IHostingEnvironment**
    - Name: **_environment**

-3. Add a constructor using the following parameters:
+3. Add a constructor with the following parameters:
     - Parameter:
         - Type: **IData**
         - Name: **data**